 The U.S. EPA periodically reviews its air quality standards for regulated pollutants.
 The EPA may also revise its standards when health studies indicate that a revision is necessary to protect the most sensitive segments of the population.
 Each time a new standard is adopted by EPA, local air districts must prepare plans to show how the standard will be achieved by the appropriate deadline.

-The most recently adopted ozone plan was prepared for the 1997 federal ozone standard.
+The last adopted ozone plan was prepared for the 1997 federal ozone standard.

 As a nonattainment area for the federal ozone standard, the Sacramento region is also required to prepare various planning documents on an ongoing basis.
 These documents include Milestone Reports and Reasonable Further Progress Plans.